Portfolio and Concurrent Project

 Letter grades are not assigned to prior learning credit earned through the portfolio.
 They appear on the APU transcript as "CR" for credit received.
 Students may earn a maximum of 30 units through portfolio assessment.
 Credit awards may differ among individuals.

-All Adult and Professional Studies programs deliver practical, relevant skills.
+All Adult and Professional Studies programs, including the BSOL online leadership degree, deliver practical, relevant skills.
 Each student participates in a major project throughout the program which applies theory and knowledge to real-world situations.

 Students in the leadership program design, conduct, and report on an applied research project that will have some impact on an organization.
 During the course of completing the project, students learn problem-solving techniques, data analysis, and presentation skills.